Construction Change Order Template 2026

 Reason for the change

-Every change order needs a reason.
+Every change order needs a clear reason.
+Common ones include:

 1. Owner requested change.